 - Board the train again for a trip back into Downpatrick

 - Follow the signs and lights to visit Merlin

 How long will the visit take?

-I have a teenage son/daughter who doesn't want to get their face painted or a present from Merlin
+I have a teenager who doesn't want to get their face painted or a present from Merlin